Christina Milian Stuns In A Tiny Green Bikini For Beach Swimwear Photo Shoot

 Christina Milian was showing off some serious skin during a new bikini shoot in California this week.
-The singer and actress – who looks years younger than her actual age of 37 – wowed as she posed for the camera at the beach in Malibu in a pretty skimpy mint green two-piece in new photos published by The Daily Mail.
+The singer and actress – who looks years younger than her actual age of 37 – wowed as she posed for the camera at the beach in Malibu in a pretty skimpy, mint green two-piece in new photos published by The Daily Mail.

 The stunning new photos featured the “Dip It Low” proudly showing off her toned figure as she posed up against a giant rock with one hand resting on her head as she sported wet hair following a dip in the water.

-Milian’s toned torso was on full display as she gave some very sultry looks towards the camera while sporting the light bikini look, which was made up of a halter-style top and a pair of matching bottoms with string ties that tied on her hips.
+Milian’s toned torso was on full display as she gave some very sultry looks toward the camera while sporting the light bikini look, which was made up of a halter-style top and a pair of matching bottoms with string ties that tied on her hips.

 The star accessorized the swimwear look with a pair of large hoop earrings.